-Pink never seemed so pretty.
-Or so easy peasy.
-These fetching rhubarb preserves rely on just four ingredients and an occasional stir.
+Pink preserves were never so pretty—or so easy—as this foolproof recipe that relies on just four ingredients and an occasional stir.
 No prior canning experience required.

 Enter your email address and get all of our updates sent to your inbox the moment they're posted.
 Be the first on your block to be in the know.